 Reconnecting resembles an initial connection for which the connection string supplied a failover partner name.
 If the first connection attempt fails, connection attempts alternate back and forth between the initial partner name and failover partner name until either the client connects to the principal server or the data access provider times out.

 If the connections use TCP/IP and the client uses Windows XP or later, the connection retry algorithm determines the amount of time allotted to the connection attempts in each round.
-For more information, see Using Connection String Keywords with SQL Server Native Client.
+For more information, see Connection Retry Algorithm (for TCP/IP Connections).

 After a failover, the data access provider redirects the connection to the current principal server instance.
 However, the redirection is transparent to clients.
 To a client, a redirected connection appears to be a connection to the server instance identified by the initial partner name.
 When the initial partner is currently the mirror server, the client can appear to be connected to the mirror server and updating the mirror database.
 Actually, however, the client has been redirected to the failover partner, which is the current principal database, and the client is updating the new principal database.